Aakashdeep-Srivastava/GST-Hackathon/README.md

 ## Problem Statement

-The dataset consists of 21 features, including the target variable indicating fraudulent or non-fraudulent transactions.
+The dataset consists of approx. 9 lakhs Row and 21 column, including the target variable indicating fraudulent or non-fraudulent transactions.
 A major challenge is the class imbalance within the dataset, where fraudulent cases constitute a very small percentage of the total transactions.
 This imbalance complicates the prediction of fraudulent activities, as standard classification algorithms may perform poorly on underrepresented classes.

 ## Objectives